Beloved Soda Flavors That Disappeared from Shelves

 ©Image Credit: The Soda Wiki / y Duckieboy01

-However, a grassroots #SURGEMovement campaign by nostalgic fans—including billboards near Coca-Cola HQ and 150,000+ social media supporters—prompted its 2014 revival as an Amazon exclusive.
+However, a grassroots #SURGEMovement campaign by nostalgic fans—including billboards near Coca-Cola headquarters and over 150,000 social media supporters—prompted its 2014 revival as an Amazon exclusive.

-The re-release sold out within hours, leading to limited retail distribution in the Eastern U.S. until its second discontinuation circa 2020.
-While no longer produced, Surge remains a cult symbol of 1990s counterculture and fan-driven brand resurrection.
+The re-release sold out within hours, resulting in limited retail distribution in the Eastern U.S. until its second discontinuation around 2020.
+Although no longer produced, Surge remains a cult symbol of 1990s counterculture and a fan-driven brand resurrection.

 7UP Gold (1988–1989)